Why Do I Have An RSS Feed?

 - RSS: http://blogname.typepad.com/blog_folder_name/rss.xml

 You need a Google account to sign up for FeedBurner.
-This video gives step-by-step instructions for burning your feed with FeedBurner.
+This video gives step-by-step instructions to Make a FeedBurner RSS for Your Blog or Podcast.

 - Add your logo or Gravatar

-- Add FeedFlare for easy social sharing on Facebook, StumbleUpon, Digg and others
+- Add FeedFlare for easy social sharing on Facebook, StumbleUpon, by email and more

 - Tweet each new blog post to Twitter using Twitterfeed or HootSuite

-- Publicize your RSS Feed subscriber count (get the HTML code from the FeedCount option in FeedBurner)
+- Promote the subscriber counts of your RSS Feeds (get the HTML code from the FeedCount option in FeedBurner) in a widget

-This list isn’t complete.
-Now you can share some of the ways you take advantage of FeedBurner feed?
+This list isn't complete, and I'm sure you have some tips to share about how you take advantage of FeedBurner feed.

 Hi Ileane and thanks for the post.